 “Hmm.
-I hope the shoes you got for me is a boyfriend shoes?
+I hope the shoes you got for me are masculine shoes?
 You know I don’t like all those feminine shoes.”

 “Oh God!
 Toke!
-And I was planning to come for weekend at your house, so that we can club.
+And I was planning to come for the weekend at your house so that we can go to the club.
 I miss clubbing really.”

-“She failed aptitude test again.
-She got me angry abeg.
-Does she know how much I spent to make sure she writes a successful JAMB?
+“She failed the aptitude test again.
+She got me angry.
+Does she know how much I spent to make sure she writes JAMB every year?
 I am tired of that girl abeg.
 If I had money, I would have sent her to a private university.
 But let her keep staying at home.”